mkovaxx/unifont-rs/README.md

     fn is_fullwidth(&self) -> bool;
 }

-/// Preprocess a sequence of characters so that it may be rendered via Unifont.
+/// Preprocess text so that it may be rendered via Unifont. pub fn preprocess_text(text: &str) -> String;
-/// Currently supported scripts: Arabic.
-/// Works in place to avoid the need for allocation. fn preprocess_text(chars: &mut [char]);
 ```

 ## Example Code